DragonRuby/dragonruby-game-toolkit-contrib/docs/api/runtime.md

 ### `reset`

-This function will be called if `$gtk.reset` is invoked.
+This function will be called if `GTK.reset` is invoked.
 It will be called before DragonRuby resets game state and is useful for capturing state information before a reset occurs (you can use this override to reset state external to DragonRuby's `args.state` construct).